The answer to this question depends on the type of long term disability insurance contract you have.

 How Long Do I Have to File A Long Term Disability Lawsuit?

 If there is no mention of a specific time limit to file a legal action (lawsuit) in your LTD policy, then the time limit is the same as that for a breach of contract claim in your state.
 However, most LTD policies have a specific deadline to file a legal action.
 This specific language is usually towards the back of an LTD policy.
-Typical policy deadlines range from 1 to 3 years, but United Parcel Service’s LTD policy deadline is 6 months.
+Typical policy deadlines range from 1 to 3 years, but I have seen a deadline as short as 6 months.

 Can an Insured Sue for Future Policy Benefits and Attorney Fees?